delb-xml/delb-py/README.rst

 Features
 --------

 - Loads documents from various source types.
+This is customizable and extensible.
 - A completely type-annotated API.
 - Consistent design regarding names and callables' signatures.
 - Shadows comments and processing instructions by default.